Course Descriptions

 DHBS 4303 Community Dental Health (3 Credits)

-3 credit hours (3 lec.)
 This course is an introduction to the tools of epidemiology and biostatistics, and includes the critical analysis of scientific literature and the methods and materials necessary to teach dental health to individuals and groups.
 As community health promoters, the student will have an opportunity to address and attempt to resolve critical issues in the current delivery system.
-Course Fee: $20 Letter Graded Course fee: $25.00
+Letter Graded Course fee: $30

 DHBS 4308 Pharmacology (2 Credits)

-2 credit hours.
-(2 lec.)
 This course is a study of the action use and effect of commonly used drugs on the human body.
-Emphasis is placed on the practical evaluation of drugs utilized by the dentist, and drugs being taken by dental patients and their effect on treatment.
+Emphasis is placed on the practical evaluation of drugs utilized in dentistry, drugs being taken by dental patients and their effect on treatment.
 Letter Graded

 DHBS 4310 Applied Nutrition (1 Credit)

-1 credit hour (1 lec.)
 This course is a dental-related study of nutrition.
 Interrelationships of the diet and oral health will be addressed.
 A case-based approach will be utilized to demonstrate the crucial connection between systemic health, nutrition and oral health.
 Letter Graded

 DHBS 4311 Special Needs Patients (2 Credits)

-2 credit hours (2 lec.)
 This course is an introduction to the assessment and management of patients with special needs, including patients whose medical, physical, psychological, or social conditions make it necessary to modify procedures in order to provide dental hygiene treatment for that individual.
 Letter Graded

 DHBS 4401 Clinical Practice IV (4 Credits)

-4 credit hours.
-(14 clinic) Prerequisite: DHCT 3301/DHBS 4301.
 These clinical sessions combine both basic and advanced dental hygiene skills with time management techniques essential for private practice.
-Root planning, sealant application, ultrasonic instrumentation, amalgam polishing, and nutritional counseling will be emphasized.
-Rotations to other departments will be continued.
+Practice of advanced dental hygiene procedures for Class III and Class IV prophylaxis cases and moderate to severe periodontally involved cases will be emphasized.
 Letter Graded

 DHBS 4402 Clinical Seminar IV (1 Credit)

-2 credit hours (1 lec., 3 lab/field experiences) Prerequisite: DH 3303.
-This course is continuation of Community Dental Health, with an opportunity for the student to perfect skills in communication and motivational techniques, principles of learning-teaching, and media preparation and presentation through didactic and extra-mural experiences.
+This course is continuation of Community Dental Health, with an opportunity for the student to practice skills in communication and motivational techniques, principles of learning-teaching, and media preparation and presentation through didactic and extra-mural experiences.
 Letter Graded

 DHBS 4406 Applied Oral Pathology (1 Credit)

-1credit hour (1 lec.)
-Cases of unknown oral pathology are presented, in which the student's objective is to obtain a complete history, formulate a differential diagnosis, and propose a rational approach for evaluation and treatment of the patient.
+This course is a continuation of General Oral Pathology in which cases of unknown oral pathology are presented, the student's objective is to obtain a complete history, formulate a differential diagnosis, and propose a rational approach for evaluation and treatment of the patient.
 Letter Graded

 DHBS 4407 Current Applications in Dental Hygiene (2 Credits)

-2 credit hour (1 lec.)
 This course is designed to integrate dental hygiene theory and practice with biomedical sciences in order to develop critical thinking and problem-solving skills to help maximize student performance on the National Board Dental Hygiene Examination.
 Letter Graded

 DHBS 4408 Practice Management (2 Credits)